Figma to Webflow plugin and app

 2. Click Workspaces

-3. Choose the Workspace you want to remove the plugin from
+3. Choose the Workspace where the plugin is installed

 4. Go to Workspace settings > Integrations tab > Authorized applications

-5. Click Revoke from the “Webflow from Figma to Site” application
+5. Click Revoke on the “Webflow from Figma to Site” application

 How to remove the plugin from your site